trykimu/videoeditor/README.md

 ```

 ## 📃TODO
-We've a lot of work!
-For starters, we'll try to add all Remotion APIs.
+We have a lot of work!
+For starters, we plan to integrate all Remotion APIs.
 I'll add a proper roadmap soon.
-Join the [Discord Server](https://discord.com/invite/GSknuxubZK) for updates & support.
+Join the [Discord Server](https://discord.com/invite/GSknuxubZK) for updates and support.

 ## ❤️Contribution
-We would love your contributions❤️ Check the [contribution guide](CONTRIBUTING.md).
+We would love your contributions! ❤️ Check the [contribution guide](CONTRIBUTING.md).

 ## 📜License